hzeller/timg/README.md

 timg -g80x40 some-image.jpg > /tmp/imageout.txt
 cat /tmp/imageout.txt

+# Of course, you can redirect the output to somewhere else.
+I am not suggesting
+# that you rickroll some terminal by redirecting timg's output to a /dev/pts/*
+# you have access to, but you certainly could...

 # Of course, you can go really crazy by storing a cycle of an animation.
 Use xz
 # for compression as it seems to deal with this kind of stuff really well:
 timg -g60x30 -c10 nyan.gif | xz > /tmp/nyan.term.xz